BristolCompositesInstitute/RSE-Guide/src/best-practices/testing.md

 things that can go wrong.

-For example, if I have a function that loads some data into a particular format, it is easier to create some dummy data and test the just this function, than it is to find a bug in a large script where loading data is just one small section.
+For example, if I have a function that loads some data into a particular format, it is easier to create some dummy data and test just this function, than it is to find a bug in a large script where loading data is just one small section.